-10-106-151 Judicial Reporting Internship 3 credits
+10-106-151 Court Reporting Internship

-Advanced students take dictation in court situations with the assistance and guidance of qualified reporters who evaluate the students' performance and work.
+Advanced students take dictation in court situations with the assistance and guidance of gualified reporters who evaluate the students' performance and work.
 Mock RPR and CRR tests are administered.
 Prerequisite: 10-106-145 and a minimum writing speed of 160 wpm.